 In the past, baby showers were held by female friends for the mother-to-be.
-However, fathers are now getting into the action, and from what I've seen, they're loving every minute of it.
-You're just as likely to see a dad coo over a cute little baby blanket as the mom.
+Now, fathers are getting into the action, and they're loving every minute of it.
+You're just as likely to see a dad coo over a cute baby blanket as the mom.

 Invitations should include the following information: